heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] All difficult things have their origin in that which is easy, and great things in that which is small.
+> [!quote] How many cares one loses when one decides not to be something but to be someone.
-> — Lao-Tzu
+> — Coco Chanel

 ------
 ```widgets